兀兰南 | ஊட்லண்ட்ஸ் சவுத்

-|Lines||Thomson-East Coast Line|
+|Line Served||Thomson-East Coast Line|

-Woodlands South MRT Station (TE3) is an underground station located along the Thomson-East Coast Line (TEL) Stage 1.
+Woodlands South MRT Station (TE3) is an underground station located along the Thomson-East Coast Line (TEL) 1.
 It is built underneath Woodlands Avenue 1, at the junction with Woodlands Drive 16 and Drive 17, bringing rail connectivity to schools, residential developments and community amenities in the area.

 The station is in the vicinity of schools such as Singapore Sports School, Christ Church Secondary School, and Woodgrove Secondary School; community amenities such as ACE The Place CC, Light of Christ Church Woodlands, Masjid Yusof Ishak and the future Woodlands General Hospital; and residential developments around Woodlands Avenue 1 and Woodlands Drive 16.

 Woodlands South station opened for passenger service on 31 January 2020.
 It served as the terminus of the TEL until Stage 2 of the line opened on 28 Aug 2021, when the line was extended via Springleaf to Caldecott.

 |B1||Concourse||Faregates, Ticketing machines, Passenger Service Centre|

 |Platform B||Thomson-East Coast Line towards TE1 Woodlands North|